MehediHasan-ds/NewsClassify-bangla-news-category-classification/README.md

 | **Macro Avg**    | 0.97      | 0.97   | 0.97     | 1191    |
 | **Weighted Avg** | 0.97      | 0.97   | 0.97     | 1191    |

-### Confusion Matrix

-* Shows strong diagonal dominance with minimal misclassification.
-* Most confusion appears between `international` and `entertainment`.

-### ROC Curve (Multi-Class)

-* All four categories achieve an **AUC of \~1.00**, indicating excellent separability between classes.
-* The ROC curve confirms the model’s robustness across all classes.

 ---

 Hence Banglabert-small performs better than others in metrics evaluation and with its small size of parameters.
+SO, we will use this model fro seployment using FastApi